jhilikb/ELC/README.md

 How to run your application

 For Internet connectivity to your kits you have 2 options
-a) On your laptop run **sh share_net.sh <your laptop ip> **  You can check laptop ip using ifconfig on linux.
+a) On your laptop run **sh share_net.sh <your laptopip> **  You can check laptop ip using ifconfig on linux.
-b) Alternatively you can set your wifi dongle on your jetson.In your jetson run sudo nmcli device wifi connect ‘ssid’ password ‘password’
+b) Alternatively you can set your wifi dongle on your jetson.In your jetson run
+sudo nmcli device wifi connect ‘ssid’ password ‘password’

 1. Follow the instructions in ELC.pdf Experiment 1,Step 1 to connect to the jetson.
 If you dont have Ubuntu check the options provided for Windows.
 2. Clone the repository using **git clone https://github.com/jhilikb/ELC.git** on the Desktop of Jetson (make sure you are in /home/nvidia/Desktop),